fricas/fricas/README.md

 [FriCAS](https://fricas.github.io) is a general purpose computer algebra system (CAS).

-In this work-in-progress repository, a C wrapper using libjulia is embedded in [FriCAS](https://fricas.github.io/) to call [Julia](https://julialang.org) optimized numerical routines such as **BLAS** and **LAPACK**, and more generally to manipulate Julia objects from within FriCAS.
+In this work-in-progress repository, a C wrapper using libjulia is embedded in [FriCAS](https://fricas.github.io/) to call [Julia](https://julialang.org) optimized numerical routines such as **BLAS** and **LAPACK**, and more generally to manipulate Julia objects from within jlFriCAS.

 The build process supports Clozure CL (x86-64) and SBCL (x86-64 and arm64).
 For SBCL, only Julia 1.10.0, Julia 1.11.* and higher are supported, see [Caveats](#caveat-sbcl).
 It must not be considered production-ready.
 An overview of what is added to FriCAS is available [here](https://gvanuxem.github.io/jlfricas/).
 [Binary snapshots](https://github.com/gvanuxem/jlfricas/releases) are available.